gongahkia/personal-wiki/SQL.md

             -- relationship type => relationship line between entity types -- relationship instance => relationship lines between entity instances -- relationship attributes => field attributes applied on a relationship instance, specified in a box connected to the relationship line with a dashed line
-            -- relationship degree => number of entities participating in a relationship -- unary relationship => 1 entity related to an entity of the SAME entity type -- binary relationship => 2 different entity types related to each other -- ternary relationship => 3 different entity types related to each other
+            -- relationship degree => number of entities participating in a relationship, don't just assume the degree when you see an associative entity, check the individual cardinality of each connected entity
+                -- unary relationship => 1 entity related to an entity of the SAME entity type -- binary relationship => 2 different entity types related to each other -- ternary relationship => 3 different entity types related to each other